Smith-Pad/osui/README.md

 ## Setting up XORG Dependencies

-In this section, we are going to talk about installing x11 dependencies for OSUi
+In this section, we are going to talk about installing x11 dependencies for OSUI.
+Here are the lists of them.

+`sudo pacman -S xorg`

+`sudo pacman -S xorg-server`

+`sudo pacman -S xorg-xinit`

 ## Mockups for the Interface.